Are Phuket Beaches the most beautiful in South East Asia?

 Phuket Beaches on the South West Coast

-This one offers some nice views as it overlooks the Andaman Sea with its white sand beaches lined by palm trees swaying in gentle breezes.
-The sand is steep and can sometimes have rip tides evident, the good news there are Lifeguards on duty.
+As beaches in Phuket Thailand go, Karon Beach offers some nice views as it overlooks the Andaman Sea with its white sand beaches lined by palm trees swaying in gentle breezes.
+The sand is steep and can sometimes have rip tides evident, the good news is there are Lifeguards on duty.
+This beach is one of the most picturesque.

 In the vicinity of Kata Beach, you will find surprisingly many beautiful and good quality restaurants.
 You will find Thai food western dishes and even cuisine from the far and middle East.